 Thomas R. Charsky

 Thomas R. Charsky holds a Bachelor of Music Education and a Master of Music in Organ Performance from The Catholic University of America, Washington D.C.
 He has completed additional graduate studies in music education and supervision from Teacher's College-Columbia University, The Hartt School-University of Hartford and Montclair State University.
 He holds a Level 3 Orff Schulwerk Certification and has had extensive training in both Kodaly and Dalcroze Eurthymics.
-He currently teaches courses in Music Education and Music Appreciation at William Paterson University, where he is Director of Music Admissions and Recruitment, and at Caldwell College.
+He currently teaches courses in Music Education and Music Appreciation at William Paterson University and at Caldwell College.

 Mr. Jones earned his Bachelor of Science degree in music education from Wilkes University and his Masters of Arts degree in music education from Montclair State University.
 Additional graduate work in administration and supervision was completed at Jersey City University and William Paterson University.
 He taught instrumental music for twenty- seven years.
 His longest tenures were at Hasbrouck Heights High School and Vernon Township High School.
 In 1991, Mr. Jones became assistant principal at Vernon Township High School and eventually became the principal.
 He retired on July 1, 2000.
 Mr. Jones has served as president of the North Jersey School Music Association and the New Jersey Music Educators Association.